thebracket/llm_rust_article_1/README.md

 }
 ```

+Finally, let's tie this together to process the entire list.

 ### And Let's Call It!

 We're probably going to melt some CPU and GPU chips here!
 Let's do it!